elBukkit/MagicPlugin/MIGRATION.md

 ## 2.9.9

+* I removed the block populator.
+It will be part of a separate plugin, MagicWorlds.
+(TODO: add link)

+* I have renamed many of the default spell parameters, if you've been scripting, plesae check SPELLS.md (TODO: add link).

+* I broke any Wolf House's you may have made already, sorry!
+(Related to the above- you can fix it by re-casting at the center of your control booth)

-I removed many of the default wands, trying to de-clutter.
+* I removed many of the default wands, trying to de-clutter.
 If you were using any of them or want them back, simply copy+paste from here into your wands.yml file (in plugins/Magic):

 https://raw.githubusercontent.com/elBukkit/MagicPlugin/330f6b0e3721471bc6e101e97109a695d17e09dd/src/main/resources/defaults/wands.defaults.yml

-I changed the "modifiable" flag in wand data to "locked" (and inverted it).
+* I changed the "modifiable" flag in wand data to "locked" (and inverted it).
 If you had any un-modifiable wands in your worlds, they will now be modifiable sorry about that, please let me know if it's a concern (I'm assuming it's not) and I can add in some migration code.

 I don't think anyone was using locked wands, hopefully not.

-I renamed the bending wands- *TAKE CARE* if you were giving out the "air" "water" "earth" or "fire" wands- those are now the Master wands, not the Student!
+* I renamed the bending wands- *TAKE CARE* if you were giving out the "air" "water" "earth" or "fire" wands- those are now the Master wands, not the Student!

 ## Some general notes